actlab-fhy/FhY/docs/source/index.rst

 *FhY* is a cross-domain language with mathematical foundations that moves beyond the current paradigm of domain-specific languages to enable cross-domain multi-acceleration.

 ..
-Check out our :doc:`design blog <design_blog/index>` for more information on current progress.

-..
 TODO: Make this an extension rather than manual HTML
 .. raw:: html